Aaron98990/ways-of-the-game/fouls.md

 Even if you get complaints, always side on calling more fouls (including the soft ones) and slowing the game down (being strict on free kick and throw-in position and ball rolling, asking player to come over to warn them, strictly following the substitution procedure with no substitute entering until the player they are replacing left the field of play and substitutes must enter at the midway line, tieing your shoes, not playing advantage unless clear promising attack, checking ball pressure) if you are new or unfamiliar with the teams, competition, or level of play.
 Calling a game loose from the start, which is common mistake for new referees in adult games, does not give you credibility and is a recipe for disaster.
 Loosen or tighten up the game as the game goes.

 There are three types of decisions: Instinctual/default/immediate, processed/delayed, and emotional/makeup/following the crowd:
+- For instinctual/default/immediate, slow down a second a two to allow for advantage or when giving a card as it may come off unnessairly aggressive.
 - There are multiple times that I don't reach for the whistle or card immediatly but after realizing I'm wrong I feel like it's too late to make the call or it looks influenced.
 Don't be afraid to make processed/delayed calls even if the optics aren't great.
 Get the call correct.
 Examples include:
   - After some seconds of thinking I put the pieces together
   - changing a restart or sanction